Human Movement Pathways Program

 To identify, recruit, and support motivated undergraduate learners of diverse backgrounds who are interested in developing expertise in physical activity and human movement and pursuing a career in physical therapy.

 Students identified as President’s Emerging Scholars and accepted to the UMN Health Professions Pathways Program (HPPP) are eligible to apply for the Human Movement Pathways Program (HMPP).
-To address critical shortages in the physical therapy profession, priority will be given to applicants identifying as a racial/ethnic minority.
+Additional Pathways into the HMPP may apply - please contact program coordinators to discuss.